adebowale-akinola/open-source-in-nigeria/README.md

     • Regional and ethnic distributions of OSS contributors.
     • The relationship between age, years of experience, and OSS contribution.

-Rest assured, your participation is anonymous and the information collected will be strictly confidential and only used for academic purposes.
+Rest assured, your participation is anonymous and the information collected will be strictly confidential and only used for academic purpose.

 Please follow the link to the survey form: https://forms.gle/NtSzZ5gNBb9LzWGCA